Sei whale: Life history

-Surface behaviors
+Surface behaviours

-Sei whales usually travel alone or in pods of up to six individuals.
-Larger groups may assemble at particularly abundant feeding grounds.
-Very little is known about their social structure.
+Very little is known about the sei whale social structure.
+They have been documented traveling alone or in pods of up to six individuals; larger groups may assemble at particularly abundant feeding grounds.
 During the southern Gulf of Maine influx in mid-1986, groups of at least three sei whales were observed "milling" on four occasions – i.e. moving in random directions, rolling, and remaining at the surface for over 10 minutes.
 One whale would always leave the group during or immediately after such socializing bouts.
 The sei whale is among the fastest cetaceans.
+The American naturalist Roy Chapman Andrews compared the sei whale to the cheetah, because it can swim at great speeds "for a few hundred yards", but it "soon tires if the chase is long" and "does not have the strength and staying power of its larger relatives".
 It can reach speeds of up to 50–55 km/h over short distances.
 However, it is not a remarkable diver, reaching relatively shallow depths for 5 to 15 minutes.
 Between dives, the whale surfaces for a few minutes, remaining visible in clear, calm waters, with blows occurring at intervals of about 60 seconds (range: 45–90 sec.).
-Unlike the fin whale, the sei whale tends not to rise high out of the water as it dives, usually just sinking below the surface.
-The blowholes and dorsal fin are often exposed above the water surface almost simultaneously.
-The whale almost never lifts its flukes above the surface, and are generally less active on water surfaces than closely related Bryde's whales; it rarely breaches.
+When about to dive, the sei whale usually just sinks below the surface; only the dorsal fin and blowholes protrude.
+The whale is generally less active on water surfaces than other whale species; they rarely exhibit lobtail behaviour.